aclysma/profiling/README.md

 # profiling

-Provides an very thin abstraction over instrumented profiling crates like puffin, optick, and tracy.
+Provides a very thin abstraction over instrumented profiling crates like `puffin`, `optick`, `tracy`, and `superluminal-perf`.
+Currently, there's just four macros:
+ * `profiling::scope!(name: &str [, tag: &str])`
+     * name: scopes will appear in the profiler under this name
+     * tag: optional extra data
+ * `#[profiling::function]`
+     * procmacro placed on a function to quickly wrap it in a scope using the function name
+ * `profiling::register_thread!([name: &str])`
+     * name: optional, defaults to std::thread::current().name, or .id if it's unnamed
+ * `profiling::finish_frame!()`
+     * Many profilers have the concept of a "frame" as a unit of work.
+Use this to indicate where one frame ends and the next one begins.

+Support for individual profilers can be turned on/off with feature flags.
+By default, they're all off, resulting in no dependencies or runtime code.

-## Who Is This For?
+## Who is this for?
  * Authors of binaries that want to have multiple options for profiling their code, but don't want to duplicate their instrumentation once per each profiler's individual API.
  * Authors of libraries that would like to instrument their crate for their end-users.

-This crate is intended to be as **TINY**.
+This crate is intended to be **TINY**.
 It won't support every possible usage, just the basics.
 I'm open to adding a few more things but I plan to be very selective to maintain a very slim size.

 Why not use the tracing crate?
 The tracing crate is significantly larger than necessary for this narrow use-case,